tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 #### Billing limits

-1. COS Infrequent Access: Storage time less than 30 days is calculated by 30 days.
-Storage size less than 64 KB is calculated by 64 KB.
+1. COS Infrequent Access: Storage time less than 30 days is calculated as 30 days.
+Storage size less than 64 KB is calculated as 64 KB.
 2. Archive Storage: Only in Mainland China.
-Storage time less than 90 days is calculated by 90 days.
-Storage size less than 48KB is calculated by 48KB.
+Storage time less than 90 days is calculated as 90 days.
+Storage size less than 48KB is calculated as 48KB.

 ### Number of requests